 Minnesota has a comprehensive set of mining laws and regulations established in the state’s Constitution, statutes, and administrative rules to govern the exploration, extraction, and management of mineral resources.
-All mining projects in Minnesota must obtain various permits or certifications from the DNR (in addition to several other permits from the Minnesota Pollution Control Agency (MPCA), local governments, and typically the federal government) in order to operate.
+All mining projects in Minnesota must obtain numerous permits or certifications from the DNR (in addition to several other permits from the Minnesota Pollution Control Agency (MPCA), local governments, and typically the federal government) in order to operate.

 Below are all DNR-issued permits required for the NorthMet Project as proposed in 2018.
 Due to the recently proposed changes to the NorthMet Project, NewRange may be required to obtain new or amended permits and other approvals from state, federal and local agencies before construction and operation could proceed.
 Final decisions about any required state or local permits cannot be made until the SEIS is deemed adequate.